ZenulAbidin/pywallet/README.rst

 - Runtime dependencies are kept to an absolute minimum.
 Only modules that have compile-time native code are installed using pip.
 The rest are hardcoded directly into ZPyWallet.
 This prevents many kinds of supply chain attacks.
+- All random numbers are generated with a secure RNG.
+ZPyWallet does not use pseudorandom number generators.
 - Coincurve is using libsecp256k1, which protects keys from various power and RF frequency analysis side-channels.